ohanhi/ohanhi.com/posts/2019-03-01-react-typescript-vs-elm.md

 ## Conclusion

 If you read this far I want to thank you for your time!
 There are many many things to love about working with React, Redux and TypeScript.
 If you feel like you're happy with these technologies, feel free to keep using them!
+Also remember that there are places where the React-Redux world is ahead of Elm: notably there is no official way to do server side rendering or code-splitting in Elm as of yet.
+These are planned, but if you do need those now it's probably a good idea to hold off for a while still!

-If you did get interested in trying out Elm, I suggest starting with the official [guide](https://guide.elm-lang.org/) joining the super friedly and welcoming [Slack](http://elmlang.herokuapp.com/).
+If you did get interested in trying out Elm, I suggest starting with the official [guide](https://guide.elm-lang.org/) and then joining the super friedly and welcoming [Slack](http://elmlang.herokuapp.com/).
 Don't be afraid to ask any beginner questions either, the community loves to help people!

 ## Appendix: Code example comparison